utdata/icj-class/css/css-class.md

 Sometimes I have trouble knowing if my CSS property is affecting the thing I want, so sometimes I'll set some crazy rule like `color-background: red;` to make sure I'm targeting what I want.

-The other thing I might do is use the browser **Inspector** to play with the style I might like before I write them.
-It's easier to show this can write it out, but you:
+The other thing I might do is use the browser **Inspector** to test styles right on the screen.
+Once I figure out my style, I can then add it to my styles file.

+It's easier to show this in person than to write it out, but you:

 - Use control-click on the element to get the menu for Inspector.
-- Make sure you are on the correct element.
+- Make sure you are on the correct element in the Element tab on the left pane of the Inspector.
-- Add rules to the element in the CSS tab and play with them.
+- Add/modify rules rules in the Styles tab on the right pane of the Inspector.

-Once you figure what you like, then write the rule in the css file.
+Here is an example in a screencast:

 ![using-inspector](../images/using-inspector.gif)